makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 icinga_web module depends on icinga module only if cgi is enabled in icinga-web virtualhost (makina-states.services.monitoring.icinga_web.nginx.icinga_cgi.enabled is set to True).

+In the same way, icinga_web doesn't depends on pnp4nagios even if the module is enabled.
+You have to install pnp4nagios separately.

 The mysql configuration doesn't work.